 - Testicular tissue freezing: Testicular tissue, including the cells that produce sperm, is removed, frozen, and stored.

 - Intrauterine insemination (IUI): Use of a small catheter to place concentrated sperm within the uterus of the female partner can be used to overcome slightly diminished semen quantity or quality.

 - Assisted reproductive technologies: In-vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI) can be used to fertilize eggs that are matured and removed from your partner, using even just a few sperm.

 - Donor sperm: Sperm from a comprehensively screened donor can be used for insemination or assisted reproductive technologies.

 Most insurance providers do not cover the costs of fertility preservation therapies, although many cover the cost of consultation with a fertility specialist to discuss prognosis and options.
 The individual costs of services will vary, but Strong Fertility Center has discounted our services to help make them accessible to more patients, and will work with each individual to help minimize the overall costs of treatment using funds raised through our C.A.R.E (Childbearing And Recovery after cancer) fundraising event.
 We also partner with LIVESTRONG fertility for assistance with medication costs, and Reprotech for assistance with storage costs.

-Simply call Strong Fertility Center's main number at (585) 487-3378 and express your interest in fertility preservation in order to schedule an expedited appointment with one of our specialists.
+Call Strong Fertility Center's main number at (585) 487-3378 and express your interest in fertility preservation schedule an expedited appointment with one of our specialists.
 Most visits can be arranged within 24 to 72 hours of your call.
 You will have a thorough consultation with one of our reproductive endocrinologists and a customized plan of care will be created in conjunction with your oncologist.